jnozzi/cocoadev.com/markdown/NSOutlineViewFileManager.md

 ----
 I tried this example aswell.
 Is there any way to make it work with not just your root drive?
 Thanks

-*See the comment about making an array of your root items and returning nil on the General/NSOutlineView page*
+*See the comment about making an array of your root items and returning nil on the NSOutlineView page*

 **Also note that all mounted disks show up in /Volumes.
 So a CD named "Photos 2003" would show up as "/Volumes/Photos 2003/"**